rajubaddela1234/Agentic-AI-Video-Synthesizer/README.md

-# AI Video Script Research Agent
+git statusgit status# AI Video Script Research Agent

 This project is an AI-powered research assistant that generates comprehensive video scripts (6-10 minutes) on any topic by aggregating information from YouTube, web articles, and academic papers.
 It uses advanced LLMs and multiple APIs to ensure high-quality, well-cited scripts suitable for video content creation.